awsdocs/amazon-eks-user-guide/doc_source/cluster_IAM_role.md

-# Amazon EKS cluster IAM role<a name="service_IAM_role"></a>
+# Amazon EKS cluster IAM role<a name="cluster_IAM_role"></a>

-The Amazon EKS cluster IAM role is required for each cluster\.
+A Amazon EKS cluster IAM role is required for each cluster\.
 Kubernetes clusters managed by Amazon EKS use this role to manage nodes and the [legacy Cloud Provider](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.7/guide/service/annotations/#legacy-cloud-provider) uses this role to create load balancers with Elastic Load Balancing for services\.

 Before you can create Amazon EKS clusters, you must create an IAM role with either of the following IAM policies:
 + `[AmazonEKSClusterPolicy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEKSClusterPolicy.html)`